Content marketers love to toss around buzzwords.

 • Use content marketing tools to see what your competitors are doing.
 What topics do they cover?
 What are their top trafficked pages?

 • Try using the hub and spoke strategy.
-Focus on long tail keywords that tie directly back to your product pages.
+Focus on long-tail keywords that tie directly back to your product pages.

-• Take a look at Google trends.
+• Take a look at Google Trends.
 Is there anything trending in your industry that you can speak to?

 • Explore Exploding Topics to see what topics have had a recent growth increase.